avadheshsahani-gt56/netflix-2026-watch-hours-analysis/README.md

 ## Disclaimer

+## Disclaimer

 This project is created for educational and portfolio purposes.

-The dataset used in this project is intended for data analysis practice and should not be interpreted as official Netflix business data.
+The dataset was sourced from Kaggle and is not presented as official Netflix company data.